Leo-2807/Writeups/HackTheBox/mango.md

 On running the script we find two usernames `admin and mango` but no password.

-On reading again it seems like regex does support certain characters.
+On reading again it seems like regex does not support certain characters.
 So I write a script to find passwords for the usernames we got.

 ```python